Account & BillingUpdated Apr 2026

 Brands (Settings → Brands)

-• Open /settings/brands (from the app: Settings → Brands, or your account menu) for the full list: search (when you have many brands), create, edit slugs on brands you own, and switching.
+• Open /settings/brands (from the app: Clients → Brands, Settings → Brands, or your account menu) for the full list.

-• Switch the active brand from the sidebar or from Settings when you want the rest of the app to use another profile.
+• Switch the active brand from that page when you want the rest of the app to use another profile.

 • Create additional brands when your plan allows (for example, separate companies or engagements).
 The page shows how many brand profiles you are using versus your plan.